snarkhunter/oofcanvas/README.md

     solid lines may be hard to see on some backgrounds.
 The default is to draw dashes.

+Adding new rubberband classes is described in the appendix, below.

 ## Appendix: Debugging Tools